 Applicants must hold an undergraduate degree from an accredited institution of higher learning exhibiting a strong background in mathematics.
 Normally, a B average (or equivalent) from an accredited college is required.
 With evidence of special promise, such as high Graduate Record Examination (GRE) scores, an applicant whose academic record falls short of a B average may be accepted on a conditional basis.
-All applicants are required to submit current GRE scores (within 5 years of matriculation date).
+All applicants for the biostatistics track are required to submit current GRE scores (within 5 years of matriculation date).
+GRE scores are optional for the bioinformatics track, but strongly encouraged.
 Meeting the minimum requirements does not assure acceptance.
 The department may set higher admission standards and financial support packages available for new students limits the number of applicants accepted.
 Applicants must provide evidence of the completion of their undergraduate and/or graduate work before registration in the Milken Institute School of Public Health (GWSPH) is permitted.
 Graduate courses taken prior to admission while in non-degree status may not be transferable into GWSPH programs.
-The PhD program is designed to serve students coming directly from an undergraduate degree.
+The PhD program is designed to serve students coming directly from an undergraduate degree or from a Master's degree program.
 Students completing a master's degree prior to admission to the PhD degree program may transfer up to 24 credits towards the PhD coursework requirements.
 External credits must have been earned from an accredited institution in the last 6 years with a minimum grade of 3.0 (B) in each course.
 In this case, 48 hours of additional coursework and dissertation research will be required, including the instructional opportunities.